shalinijrs6/TRANSMISSION-LINES-SA-IIILL/README.md

 ![image](https://github.com/user-attachments/assets/943a094f-8d99-4540-a11c-6e7def3506a7)

 # References
-Ministry of Defence, Government of India
+1.Ministry of Defence, Government of India
 Official announcements and policies on defense modernization and communication systems. https://mod.gov.in

-Defence Research and Development Organisation (DRDO) Research and development in RF communication, radar, waveguides, and indigenous defense technology. https://www.drdo.gov.in
+2.Defence Research and Development Organisation (DRDO) Research and development in RF communication, radar, waveguides, and indigenous defense technology. https://www.drdo.gov.in

-Press Information Bureau (PIB), Government of India Press releases, official statements, and updates related to military operations and defense technology. https://pib.gov.in
+3.Press Information Bureau (PIB), Government of India Press releases, official statements, and updates related to military operations and defense technology. https://pib.gov.in

-IEEE Xplore Digital Library
+4.IEEE Xplore Digital Library
 Technical papers and research articles on RF/microwave engineering, communication systems, and electronic warfare. https://ieeexplore.ieee.org

-Indian Army Official Website
+5.Indian Army Official Website
 Updates on strategic communication systems and operational capabilities within the Indian Army. https://www.indianarmy.nic.in

-Army Technology Network
+6.Army Technology Network
 Coverage of current and emerging battlefield communication technologies and integrated defense systems. https://www.army-technology.com